Theonlymore/flood-torrent-discord-bot/readme.md

 ```

 If you want to update the bot code, make the necessary changes to the Python file, then rebuild and relaunch the service using the command `docker-compose up -d --build`.

-Alternatively, if you are using `docker run`, stop the running container, pull the updated image from Docker Hub, and run the `docker run` command again.